Want the perfect workout program?

 Tip: Do not use a load when you first do this exercise regardless of how strong you are, especially if using a large drop (a high platform).
 The difference in the drop can throw you off so spend some time using body weight only.

-Notice that this specific workout starts with bigger exercise and then begins to utilize “smaller” exercises as the session progresses.
-Further, it utilizes a wide range of reps of 5-20 while mostly staying in the hypertrophy range of 8+ reps.
+Notice that these workouts start with bigger exercise and then begins to utilize “smaller” exercises as the session progresses.
+Further, the vastus medialis workouts featured utilize a wide range of reps of 5-20 while mostly staying in the hypertrophy range of 8+ reps.
 It’s always a good idea to train for strength and hypertrophy, but since you are wanting to make the muscle more visual, you should focus on hypertrophy training.

 In order to maintain continued growth, always implement progressive overload into your training.
 This is simply the idea that you need to continually put a greater load on the muscle for it to keep growing (check out a more detailed article on the progressive overload principle here).